The Jewish Federation produces several annual programs at the Jewish Cultural Center.

 Patriotic programs include the annual Independence Day Celebration.
 This is a party for all ages, with a live band, indoor and outdoor activities, a picnic lunch of barbeque and homemade sides, a live band.
 Past bands have included The Power Players Show Band, Deacon Bluz, In Cahoots, and Reliance.

-For seven years the First Amendment Dinner has been produced as a thank-you to local military veterans.
-Speakers have included radio personality Jeff Styles, Tennessee ACLU Director Hedy Weinberg, David Hudson (First Amendment Center), U.S. Senator Bob Corker, and Pulitzer Prize winning cartoonist Clay Bennett.
-In 2015 the speaker will be Southern Poverty Law Center founder Morris Dees.
+For nearly ten years the First Amendment Dinner has been produced as a thank-you to local military veterans.
+Speakers have included radio personality Jeff Styles, Tennessee ACLU Director Hedy Weinberg, David Hudson (First Amendment Center), U.S. Senator Bob Corker, and Pulitzer Prize winning cartoonist Clay Bennett, and Southern Poverty Law Center founder Morris Dees.